Divide-By-0/blog/content/posts/things.md

 # Household

-**[Molly's Suds Laundry Detergent](https://amzn.to/3oznUYk) - $20.** Cheaper than tide pods, and uses cleaner ingredients without any noticable quality difference.
-Since I'm worried about [normal detergent inflamming my allergies/EoE](https://pubmed.ncbi.nlm.nih.gov/35899466/), I decided to move away from standard harsh detergent ingredients.
 **[Heated Japanese Kotatsu Table](https://www.amazon.co.jp/-/en/2017-Alpi-68140011/dp/B0756YH2PM) + [300W Adapter](https://amzn.to/3AflFvx) - $200.** Imagine a table with a heater inside and a comforter around it, but a flat surface to work on.
 It's incredibly warm and cozy, especially in the winter.
 Takes a few weeks to ship from Japan, but is totally worth it.
+**[Candle Warming Lamp](https://amzn.to/3UekNBL) - $15.** Makes candles last a lot longer, but keeps the scent just as strong.
+You also don't need to rummage for a match to start your candle.
+**[Heated Mosquito Bite Healer](https://amzn.to/3UgowPh) - $25.** This is probably the only mosquito treatment that works for me -- it just applies extremely strong heat briefly, which theoretically denatures the protein in mosquito saliva and stops the itch.
+**[Molly's Suds Laundry Detergent](https://amzn.to/3oznUYk) - $20.** Cheaper than tide pods, and uses cleaner ingredients without any noticable quality difference.
+Since I'm worried about [normal detergent inflamming my allergies/EoE](https://pubmed.ncbi.nlm.nih.gov/35899466/), I decided to move away from standard harsh detergent ingredients.
 **[Chromecast](https://www.ebay.com/sch/i.html?_from=R40&_trksid=p2047675.m570.l1313&_nkw=chromecast&_sacat=0) - $30**.
 Only really useful to keep TV on ambient mode, flipping through Google Photos albums of me and all of my friends.

 # Bathroom